srobo/team-emails/SR2023/2023-03-15-competition-details..md

 You must bring all of the robotics kit (including the white box it came in) to the competition, so that we can collect it at the end of the event.

-Teams will be allocated an area of the venue to work in, and a table to work on.
+Teams will be allocated an area of the venue to work in, and a table to work on (known as your "pit").
 You will have plenty of chance to test your robot in the full arena during _Tinker Time_.

 ## Robot design considerations